Pompallier Catholic College

-Pompallier Catholic College is a Catholic co-educational secondary school located in the suburb of Maunu in Whangarei, New Zealand.
+Pompallier Catholic College is a Catholic co-educational secondary school located in the suburb of Maunu in Whangārei, New Zealand.
 It is one of nine secondary schools within the Marist network.
-Pompallier Catholic College is named after Bishop Jean Baptiste Francois Pompallier who led the first group of Catholic Missionaries from Lyons, France, to New Zealand.
+Pompallier Catholic College is named after Bishop Jean Baptiste Francois Pompallier who led the first group of Catholic Missionaries from Lyon, France, to New Zealand.
 The patron saint of the college is John the Baptist.
 Students of Pompallier Catholic College are colloquially known as Pompallians.